 Employment terms and conditions mandated by the POEA should be covered in your contract.
 To speed up the process, request your employer to use the POEA sample employment contract as a template for your contract.

-But if the company has its own standard contract, make sure that all the POEA’s required provisions are included before you sign the document.
+But if the company has its standard contract, ensure all the POEA’s required provisions are included before you sign the document.
 Also, you and the employer must sign each page of the contract.

-Check the website of the POLO/Embassy/Consulate in your jobsite for the requirements and procedure for employment contract verification/authentication.
+Check the website of the POLO/Embassy/Consulate on your job site for the requirements and procedure for employment contract verification/authentication.

-If you’ll work in any of these locations, you can find the information on document verification/authentication through these links:
+If you work in any of these locations, you can find the information on document verification/authentication through these links: